iron-software/IronZip.Examples/examples/extract-protected-zip/README.md

 ***Based on <https://ironsoftware.com/examples/extract-protected-zip/>***

-Employ IronZIP to unpack encrypted ZIP archives, including those secured with normal, AES128, and AES256 encryption.
+Use IronZIP to handle encrypted ZIP files including those secured with standard, AES128, and AES256 encryption methods.

-To accomplish the extraction of a secured ZIP file, it's essential to provide the accurate password for the **Password** parameter within the `ExtractArchiveToDirectory` method.
-You should also define the ZIP file's path and the destination directory where the contents will be extracted.
+When you need to unpack a password-protected ZIP archive, use the `ExtractArchiveToDirectory` method.
+Here, you must provide the correct password in the **Password** parameter.
+Moreover, you should determine the path of the ZIP file and designate the target directory where the contents will be extracted.